brooklynrail/brooklynrail-platform/content/people/alison-hearst.md

 name: Alison Hearst
 first_name: Alison
 last_name: Hearst
-short_bio: "**Alison Hearst** is Assistant Curator at the Modern Art Museum of Fort Worth.
-Hearst has organized exhibitions including _Donald Sultan: The Disaster Paintings_.
-Hearst is also the curator of the museum’s FOCUS exhibition series and has presented exhibitions of artists including Fred Tomaselli, Jules de Balincourt, Mario García Torres, and Lorna Simpson, among others.
-In addition to her FOCUS publications, Hearst is the editor and contributing author of the publication _Donald Sultan: The Disaster Paintings_, and a contributing author of _México Inside Out: Themes in Art Since 1990_ and _Urban Theater: New York Art in the 1980s_. "
+short_bio: "**Alison Hearst** is Curator at the Modern Art Museum of Fort Worth.
+  She is curator of the museum’s _FOCUS_ exhibition series and has presented solo exhibitions of artists including Fred Tomaselli, Mario García Torres, Joyce Pensato, Jill Magid, Martine Gutierrez, Thomas Demand, Lorna Simpson, Analia Saban, Jamal Cyrus, and Stanley Whitney, amongst others.
+She organized the twenty-year survey, Robyn O’Neil: WE, THE MASSES, which opened in fall 2019.
+Hearst was also the curator of _Donald Sultan: The Disaster Paintings_, which traveled nationally.
+Hearst served as assistant curator of the major exhibitions _Urban Theater: New York Art in the 1980s_ and _México Inside Out:
+  Themes in Art Since 1990_."
 portraits:
   - media: 2023/02/alison-hearst
 website: https://www.themodern.org/